BNext-IQT/delayed-jobs-api/README.md

 # Docker

 This app can be run completely using Docker and docker-compose.
+First, you need to create a file called 'config.yml' with the app configuration.
+See the configurations folder for examples.

 To run the development version of the app:
 ```bash